Surviving Winter

 TravellerSpace is a registered charity supporting the Gypsy, Roma and Traveller community, our second largest minority ethnic group in Cornwall. […]

-The Isles of Scilly Charity Trust kept families warm over the winter funded by a £2,000 grant from the Surviving Winter Fund.
+The Isles of Scilly Charitable Trust were awarded with a grant of £2,000 from the Cornwall Community Foundation’s Surviving Winter […]

 Start an application